jantielens/esp32-energymon-169lcd/docs/developer/image-display-implementation.md

 ---

-### Option 3: Chunked Baseline JPEG Fragments ✅ SELECTED
+### Option 3: Strip Upload (Baseline JPEG Strips) ✅ SELECTED

 **How it works:**
 1. Original image split into horizontal strips (typically 16 pixels high)
 2. Each strip encoded as independent JPEG fragment
-3. Client uploads each fragment sequentially to `/api/display/image/chunks`
+3. Client uploads each strip sequentially to `/api/display/image/strips`
 4. Device decodes each fragment and renders it sequentially to the LCD

 Metadata is provided via query parameters; each request body is a single baseline JPEG fragment.